webdavis/Homelab/README.md

 export ANSIBLE_VAULT_PASSWORD='xxxxxxxxxxxxxx'
 ```

-Then load it into your shell with:
+Then, load it into your current shell session with:

 ```bash
 source vault.secret
 ```

-### 6. Verify Node Connections using Ansible Ad-Hoc Commands
+### 5. Verify Ansible Connection

 Before you do anything else, verify that you can connect to both the managing node (your
 `localhost`) and a managed node using Ansible's `ping` module: